michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

    <br> ![Enable OFS Integration](./images/ofs_integration_07.jpg)
 9. Navigate to `Options : Keys : Dynamic` and insert a shortcut for the funscript generator.
    <br> ![Assign an Shortcut](./images/ofs_integration_08.jpg)
-10. Now you can use the shortcut at any position in the video to start the funscript generator.
+10. Now you can use the shortcut in OFS at any position in the video to start the funscript generator.

 ## Troubleshot